fluidity-money/long.so/pkg/README.md

 feature and run the tests without capturing stdout, ie `cargo test --features=testing,testing-dbg-erc20 -- --nocapture`.

+Testing tools are available with the `with_storage` macro, which lets you set slots and maximum balances for ERC20 transfers.
+Reproducing on-chain transactions is possible by using a tracer on the chain the transaciton took place, then examining the storage slots that were accessed (perhaps by looking at `SLOAD`s), and setting it explicitly with the macro.

 ## Deployment

 You can deploy the contracts using the `deploy.sh` script.